ruggeri/tech-notes/randos/automotive/engines/horsepower-and-torque.md

-# Engines

-This is a random and incomplete source of information about engines.

 ## Engine Power

-Engines can provide a certain amount of *engine power*.
+Engines can provide a certain amount of _engine power_.
 This is measured in **watts**, or **Joules per second**.
 A common unit in the context of engines is **horsepower**.
 One horsepower is 745 watts.

 **Energy/Work**

-The engine power describes how much *work* can be done per second.
+The engine power describes how much _work_ can be done per second.
 Work is measured in **Joules**, which is defined as one **Newton meters**.
 To hoist a 1kg object one meter into the air, we must move it through a gravitational field that wants to accelerate it downward at 9.8m/s^2.